US panel backs COVID-19 boosters only for elderly, high-risk

-WASHINGTON (AP) — An influential federal advisory panel has overwhelmingly rejected a plan to give Pfizer booster shots against COVID-19 to most Americans, but it endorsed the extra shots for those who are 65 or older or run a high risk of severe disease.
+WASHINGTON (AP) — Dealing the White House a stinging setback, a government advisory panel overwhelmingly rejected a plan Friday to give Pfizer COVID-19 booster shots across the board, and instead endorsed the extra vaccine dose only for those who are 65 or older or run a high risk of severe disease.

-The twin votes Friday represented a heavy blow to the Biden administration’s sweeping effort to shore up nearly all Americans’ protection amid the spread of the highly contagious delta variant.
+The twin votes represented a heavy blow to the Biden administration’s sweeping effort, announced a month ago, to shore up nearly all Americans’ protection amid the spread of the highly contagious delta variant.

-The decision was made by a committee of outside experts who advise the Food and Drug Administration.
+The ruling came from an influential committee of outside experts who advise the Food and Drug Administration.

-WASHINGTON (AP) — An influential federal advisory panel overwhelmingly rejected a plan Friday to offer Pfizer booster shots against COVID-19 to most Americans, dealing a heavy blow to the Biden administration’s effort to shore up people’s protection amid the highly contagious delta variant.

-The surprising vote by the committee of outside experts assembled by the Food and Drug Administration was 16-2, with members expressing frustration that Pfizer had provided little data on the safety of extra doses.
-Many also raised doubts about the value of mass boosters, rather than ones targeted to specific groups.
+In a surprising turn, the panel rejected, by a vote of 16-2, boosters for almost everyone.
+Members cited a lack of safety data on extra doses and also raised doubts about the value of mass boosters, rather than ones targeted to specific groups.

-In an extraordinary move, both FDA leaders and the panel indicated they were likely to take a second vote Friday afternoon on recommending the booster shots for older Americans and other high-risk groups.
+Then, in an 18-0 vote, it endorsed the extra shot for select portions of the U.S. population — namely, those most at risk from the virus.

-That would help salvage part of the White House’s campaign but would still be a huge step back from the sweeping plan proposed by administration a month ago to offer booster shots of both the Pfizer and Moderna vaccines to nearly all Americans eight months after they get their second dose.
+That would help salvage part of the White House’s campaign but would still be a huge step back from the far-reaching proposal to offer booster shots of both the Pfizer and Moderna vaccines to Americans eight months after they get their second dose.

+Friday’s ruling was just the first step in the process.
+The FDA itself is expected to make a decision on boosters in the next few days, but it usually follows the committee’s recommendations.

+The offering of boosters is also subject to review by the Centers for Disease Control and Prevention.
+A CDC advisory panel is expected to take up the question on Wednesday.
+The CDC has said it is considering boosters for older people, nursing home residents and front-line health care workers, rather than all adults.

+The FDA and CDC will most likely decide at some later point whether people who received the Moderna or J&J shots should get boosters.

-During several hours of vigorous debate Friday, members of the panel questioned the value of offering boosters to nearly everyone.
+During several hours of vigorous debate Friday, members of the panel questioned the value of offering boosters to almost everybody 16 and over.

 “I don’t think a booster dose is going to significantly contribute to controlling the pandemic,” said Dr. Cody Meissner of Tufts University.
 “And I think it’s important that the main message we transmit is that we’ve got to get everyone two doses.”

-Dr. Amanda Cohn of the Centers for Disease Control and Prevention said: “At this moment it is clear that the unvaccinated are driving transmission in the United States.”
+Dr. Amanda Cohn of the CDC said: “At this moment it is clear that the unvaccinated are driving transmission in the United States.”

-Panel members also complained that data provided by Israeli researchers about their booster campaign might not be suitable for predicting the U.S. experience.

-Scientists inside and outside the government have been divided in recent days over the need for boosters and who should get them, and the World Health Organization has strongly objected to rich nations giving a third round of shots when poor countries don’t have enough vaccine for their first.
+Scientists inside and outside the government have been divided recently over the need for boosters and who should get them, and the World Health Organization has strongly objected to rich nations giving a third round of shots when poor countries don’t have enough vaccine for their first.

-While research suggests immunity levels in those who have been vaccinated wane over time and boosters can reverse that, the Pfizer vaccine is still highly protective against severe illness and death, even amid the spread of the highly contagious delta variant.
+While research suggests immunity levels in those who have been vaccinated wane over time and boosters can reverse that, the Pfizer vaccine is still highly protective against severe illness and death, even amid the delta variant.

 The surprise turn of events could reinforce recent criticism that the Biden administration got out ahead of the science in its push for boosters.
 President Joe Biden promised early on that his administration would “follow the science,” following disclosures of political meddling in the Trump administration’s coronavirus response.